Jonathan Schoop Player Props: Tigers vs. White Sox

-After batting .250 with a double, two walks and two RBI in his past 10 games, Jonathan Schoop and the Detroit Tigers take on the Chicago White Sox (who will hand the ball to Jesse Scholtens) at 1:10 PM ET on Saturday.
+After batting .217 with two doubles, four walks and two RBI in his past 10 games, Jonathan Schoop and the Detroit Tigers face the Chicago White Sox (who will hand the ball to Dylan Cease) at 2:10 PM ET on Saturday.

+In his previous game he had a hitless showing (0-for-1) against the Rangers.

 Jonathan Schoop Game Info & Props vs. the White Sox